punkdali/doc/source/formcreator/configuration.rst

 Three values are available:

-* **Public access**: Anonymous users may access the form; you may use it in an intranet.
+* **Public access**: Accountless users may access the form; you may use it in an intranet.
 * **Private access**: Users having a GLPI account may access the form.
 * **Restricted access**: Only users having the specified profiles may access the form.

 When a form is set to **Public access** it is possible to enable a simple captcha.
 This captcha should prevent spamming if a form is accessible from internet.

 ..
-Note:: Captchas are not enabled by default on anonymous forms.
+Note:: Captchas are not enabled by default on public forms.
 Administrators need to enabled them explicitly depending on how the form may be accessible from an hostile network such Internet.

 Targets
 -------